Terms and conditions

 6. Images entered into the Aerial category must have been shot from an aircraft—either manned or unmanned—to qualify.
 In the case of drone images, the ‘photographer’ is the individual who released the shutter.

-8. Each entrant may submit a maximum of 15 images over the categories of Landscape, Wildlife, Society, Aerial, Built Environment and Adventure.
+8. Each entrant may submit a maximum of 20 images over the categories of Landscape, Wildlife, Society, Aerial, Built Environment, Adventure and Portrait.
 In addition, photographers may submit a set comprising four to six images in the Photostory category.
-The total number of entries allowed per entrant is 21.
+The total number of entries allowed per entrant is 26.

 9. Photographs that have previously won an award (ie winner or runner-up) in this or any other another photographic competition at the time of entry may not be entered.